 Eye infections are prevalent among dogs, mainly if you live in hot or humid climates.
 However, there are ways that you can reduce the risk of this disorder by paying attention to your pet’s behaviour and environment.

-By following the steps above, you can help keep your pup safe and healthy.
+Following the steps above can help keep your pup safe and healthy.